Antonio Parlade Jr.: Investigation by the Philippine Senate

 In February 2021, a Committee report from the Philippines' Senate Committee on National Defense criticized his behavior, saying it was bad for the government's anti-insurgency campaign.
 In that same month, the Armed Forces of the Philippines launched an investigation on Parlade's alleged "red-tagging" after he called journalist Tech Torres-Tupaz a “communist propagandist.”

-His role as a spokesperson was put into dispute, when Senator Ping Lacson questioned the legality of Parlade's appointment believing it to be a violation of the constitution's provision under Article 16, Section 5 of the Constitution, barring active members of the military from holding civilian positions.
+His role as a spokesperson was put into dispute, when Senator Ping Lacson questioned the legality of Parlade's appointment believing it to be a violation of Article 16, Section 5 of the Constitution, barring active members of the military from holding civilian positions.
 National Security Adviser Hermogenes Esperon Jr. reasoned that the prohibition only applies to Career Executive Service (CES) positions defined under Executive Order 371 issued by President Corazon Aquino and the role of spokesperson is not considered a CES position.
 Parlade resigned from his position as spokesperson for the NTF-ELCAC sometime in June 2021, though he vowed to continue his campaign against communist revolutionaries.

+Human Rights Watch said the Senate investigation of Parlade should lead to more efforts to hold accountable government officials whose red-tagging indirectly supports extrajudicial killings in the Philippines.

 During a panel interview, he had once clarified that, "Communism per se … if it's just belief in communism and that belief isn't paired with violence, I think everyone would get along. … In fact, in Europe … there are still many communist parties, but that's okay since they don't maintain armed wings.
 Their societies have come to accept them.
 But over here, it's different: [the CPP] has an armed wing.
 And that's why we're having this problem."
 Likewise, in a later interview, he said that, "It's the same with the right: if you're far right, and you [cross the line] by taking up arms and trying to overthrow the [government], that's a whole other story."

 Criminal and administrative complaints

 Human rights group Karapatan filed before the Office of the Ombudsman criminal and administrative complaints against Parlade for allegedly violating the Philippine Act on Crimes Against International Humanitarian Law, Genocide, and Other Crimes Against Humanity.
 According to Karapatan, red-tagging by Parlade and other government officials fall under crimes against humanity of persecution.
 Parlade was also accused of violating the Anti-Graft and Corrupt Practices Act.

+In September 2023, the Office of the Ombudsman found Parlade and former undersecretary Lorraine Badoy guilty of conduct prejudicial to the best interest of the service for red-tagging activists.

 Political career

+2022 disallowed presidential run

-Parlade submitted his candidacy for president in the upcoming 2022 presidential elections under the Katipunan ng Demokratikong Pilipino party (KDP), but he was not included in the list of official candidates by COMELEC.
+Parlade submitted his candidacy for president in the 2022 presidential elections under the Katipunan ng Demokratikong Pilipino party (KDP), but his substitution for independent candidate Antonio Valdez was disallowed by the Commission on Elections.